iPSC Neurodegenerative Disease Initiative (iNDI)

 We will create a foundational repository of isogenic-induced pluripotent stem cell (iPSC) lines using CRISPR/Cas9-based genetic engineering.
 Our target goals are 132 variants across 72 AD/ADRD genes, eight of which are known AD-related genes, 15 are genes linked to dementia with Lewy bodies/Parkinson’s disease, 28 genes are associated with frontotemporal dementia/amyotrophic lateral sclerosis, and 21 are genes associated with other neurodegenerative disorders.

-For each gene variant, we plan to engineer:
+For each gene variant, we will engineer:

 - Heterozygous clones for the disease-associated single nucleotide variant

 - Homozygous clones for the disease-associated single nucleotide variant

 - Gene knockout clones

 Each of these lines will undergo rigorous quality control and be made publicly available to the research community.